Kidney infection (Pyelonephritis) symptoms, treatment and prevention

 What is the treatment for a kidney infection?

 Doctors treat most kidney infections with antibiotics (medicines that kill bacteria).
-Doctors will often first prescribe an antibiotic that fights the most common types of kidney infection because it is very important to treat a kidney infection right away.
+Doctors will often start with an antibiotic that fights the most common types of bacteria because it is very important to treat a kidney infection right away.
 Then, they may change the type of antibiotic after they get the results of your blood or urine tests.

 Doctors will prescribe an antibiotic medicine based on: